Enome/knockknock/README.markdown

 ##Build

-For now I am just compiling my CoffeeScript files into JavaScript onces.
+For now I am just compiling my CoffeeScript files into JavaScript files.
 In the future I will create one file for easy usage.
 To compile the src dir to the build dir run:

     ./build.sh